 Mantas do have some characteristics of marine mammals though; they have the largest brain-to-body ratio of all fish, and they are fairly more advanced at problem-solving and communicating than your average fish.

-They’re often playful and curious, and some studies (where manta rays would recognise themselves in the mirror) have even attributed some level of self-awareness to the gentle giants.
+They’re often playful and curious, and some studies (where manta rays would recognize themselves in the mirror) have even attributed some level of self-awareness to the gentle giants.